Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Capital reserve

-Capital reserve of ' 2.39 mn refers to the subsidy received from the Government of Karnataka, Department of Industries and Commerce in the year 1999.
+Capital reserve of ' 2.39 million refers to the subsidy received from the Government of Karnataka, Department of Industries and Commerce in the year 1999.
 This subsidy was received as the Company was a small scale industry in that particular year.
-It further includes ' 5.61 mn as share of pre-acquisition profit of a subsidiary at the time of acquisition by the Company accounted as capital reserve.
+It further includes ' 5.61 million as share of pre-acquisition profit of a subsidiary at the time of acquisition by the Company accounted as capital reserve.

 Securities premium